ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 By providing an additional linear constraint, the resource usage guarantees are satisfied and the program type checks.

-The theoretical basisof this proposal, as well as further examples, can be found in the `Linearly Qualified Types paper <paper_>`_ by Spiwack et al.
+The theoretical basis of this proposal, as well as further examples, can be found in the `Linearly Qualified Types paper <paper_>`_ by Spiwack et al.